 Wood P. 2020.
 Emotional manipulation in social and emotional learning and pastoral support: the ‘dark side’ of emotional intelligence and its consequences for schools Emotional and Behavioural Difficulties, 25 :321-333 DOI Publisher Url Public Url

-Putwain D, Wood P, Pekrun R. 2020.
-Achievement Emotions and Academic Achievement: Reciprocal Relations and the Moderating Influence of Academic Buoyancy Journal of Educational Psychology, DOI Public Url
+Putwain DW, Wood P, Pekrun R. 2020.
+Achievement Emotions and Academic Achievement: Reciprocal Relations and the Moderating Influence of Academic Buoyancy Journal of Educational Psychology, DOI Author Url Publisher Url Public Url

 Wood P, Legg N. 2019.
 Special educational needs and disability provision within an English multi-academy trust: capturing the vision of its practitioners Education 3-13, 48 :288-302 DOI Publisher Url Public Url